sqlhabit/sql-mdn-docs/pages/and.md

 | FALSE | FALSE | FALSE   |
 {: .table-with-header }

-This table shows that the `AND` operation returns true only when both A and B are true, mirroring its use in SQL where a row must satisfy all conditions connected by `AND` to be included in the result set.
+This table shows that the `AND` operator returns true only when both A and B are true, mirroring its use in SQL where a row must satisfy all conditions connected by `AND` to be included in the result set.

 Thus, the `AND` operator in SQL is a direct application of mathematical principles from boolean algebra, enabling precise filtering of data based on multiple criteria.

-When using the `AND` operator, all conditions must be true for the rows to be included in the result set.
+:bulb: When using the `AND` operator, all conditions must be true for the rows to be included in the result set.
 It is crucial for filtering data based on multiple criteria, making your queries more specific and targeted.

 ## AND in WHERE clause